VictorTagayun/Basic_DSMPS_Tutorial/readme.md

 ### ST Software bug

-There has been nomerous bugs in ST CubeMX when interrupt is enabled in HRTIMer Channel E, but the code generated is wrong.
+There has been numerous bugs in ST CubeMX when interrupt is enabled in HRTIMer Channel E, but the code generated is wrong.
 When you need to enable Timer update, pls modify as shown below.

 from